ysdn2019/Graduates-List/graduates/katrina-kuzyk.md

 ---
 path: /work/changes-of-scenery
 graduate: Katrina Kuzyk
-mainimg: /assets/work/kuzyk_katrina_project1_web_main.jpg
+cover: /assets/work/kuzyk_katrina_project1_web_main.jpg
-thumbnailimg: /assets/work/kuzyk_katrina_project1_web_thumbnail.jpg
+thumbnail: /assets/work/kuzyk_katrina_project1_web_thumbnail.jpg
 title: Changes of Scenery
 groupmembers:
-fields: Book Design, Illustration, Typography
+category: Book Design, Illustration, Typography
 mediumdimensions: book, 8.5"x11"
 description: Changes of Scenery is a book that explores four worldviews of the natural world: nature is connected, nature is benign & perverse, nature is capricious, and the romanticization of nature.
 The book represents each perception both logically and expressively by using diagrams and landscape collages.
 digitallink: